Before You Begin

-Before you restore a VM from a backup, check the following prerequisites:
+Before you restore a VM from a backup, consider the following:

 - You can restore a VM from a backup that has at least one successfully created restore point.

-- When you restore a VM to its initial location and the original VM is still running, Veeam Backup & Replication will power off the original VM and restore only the disks included in the backup file.
-All other disks and VM configuration will not be changed.
+- If you restore a VM to its original location and the original VM is still running, Veeam Backup & Replication will power off the original VM and delete it before the restore.

 - If you want to scan VM data for viruses, check the secure restore requirements and limitations.